Omni Stool Firming Supplement Review

 white plastic tub, branded with 'Omni Rescue' logo, and lettering on the front of the tub showing the contents - 1 a day soft chew supplements for dogs stool firming.
 Coco, the white lhasa apso dog, is in the bottom right of the picture, looking up at the tub and her black nose sniffing at the bottom of it

-I’m starting my conclusion of this Omni stool firming supplement review with a challenge – can you find me a dog-parenting household where the subject of their pooch’s poos isn’t a regular topic of conversation?
-OK, so they might exist, but I bet they are few and far between.
+I’m starting my conclusion of this review with a challenge – can you find me a dog-parenting household where the subject of their pooch’s poos isn’t a regular topic of conversation?
+OK, so they might exist, but I bet they’re few and far between.
 Many of us obsess over our dog’s faecal fruitfulness and when you think about it, there is probably good reason for that.
 We love them so much, and their health and wellbeing is very important to us, but if they’re not feeling so good for any reason they are completely unable to tell us.
 Consequently, we look for signs that they are OK – clear eyes, shiny coat, good appetite, and…healthy poos.
+And believe it or not, you can find dog poo image tables online too so you can compare them!

 Research References